broofa/mime/README.md

     mime.lookup('htm');                       // => 'text/html'

 ### mime.default_type
-Sets the default mime type returned when `mime.lookup` fails to find the extension searched for.
+Sets the mime type returned when `mime.lookup` fails to find the extension searched for.
+(Default is `application/octet-stream`.)

 ### mime.extension(type)
 Get the default extension for `type`